Termination

 .

-A tuple termination measure decreases based on the lexicographical order over the tuple elements.
+A tuple termination measure decreases based on the lexicographical order of the tuple elements.

 we used decreases high - low